arkrow/PyMusicLooper/README.md

 (c) export the loop points (in samples) to the terminal directly or to a text file compatible with [LoopingAudioConverter](https://github.com/libertyernie/LoopingAudioConverter/), which you can use for audio loops in custom theme creation, game engine audio loops, etc.

+(d) Add the best/chosen loop points as metadata tags to a copy of the input audio file(s)

-**Note**: using the interactive `-i` option is highly recommended, since the algorithmically chosen "best" loop point may not be perceptually good, mainly due to some chosen loop points causing 'sound popping' when played.
+**Note**: using the interactive `-i` option is highly recommended, since the automatically chosen "best" loop point may not be the best one perceptually, as that is difficult to calculate and score algorithmically

 ## Example Usage